RealtyOffer/realty-offer-frontend/src/pages/agents.md

   title: Ready to grow your business?
   videoUrl: hello
   description: >-
-    Pre-qualify now

-    Agent Criteria:
+    Pre-qualify now, Agent criteria:

-    - Must be an agent for at least 12 months
+    * Must be an agent for at least 12 months

-    - Must have closed 6 transactions, three of which you were representing the seller
+    * Must have closed 6 transactions, three of which you were representing the seller

-    - No penalties
+    * No penalties

-    - Licensed in the state of MI
+    * Licensed in the state of MI

-    - Active membership with a realtor association
+    * Active membership with a realtor association
   ctaText: Become a RealtyOffer agent
   image: /img/shutterstock_image3_landingpage.jpg
 testimonials: